shayanalibhatti/Designing-a-PDF-Audiobook-using-Python/README.md

 2) Then, we take the image(s) and scan the text in the image using Pytesseract OCR software.
 3) Lastly, we get the Pygame mixer to read the text loud.

+#### Conclusion
+It was seen that the code performs really well in reading straightforward PDF text files, however, if equations are involved in the text, then the reader cannot properly read the equations.
+Hence, the code is good for simple text but not for scientific papers as it will fumble reading the equations.
+However, text will be read just fine.

+#### Future Work
+This code can be extended to make a book reading software or combined with machine learning to make really interesting story reader with interactive sounds based on situation depicted in the text.